sdisaacson/alloy-scenarios/k8s-logs/README.md

 # Monitor Kubernetes Logs with Grafana Alloy and Loki

+> This scenario demonstrates a manual setup of Grafana, Loki, and Alloy to monitor Kubernetes logs.
+For a more complete helm see the new V2 [K8s-monitoring-helm](https://github.com/grafana/k8s-monitoring-helm)

 This scenario demonstrates how to monitor Kubernetes logs using Grafana Alloy and Loki.
 This scenario will install three Helm charts: Loki, Grafana, and Alloy.
 Loki will be used to store the logs, Grafana will be used to visualize the logs, and Alloy will be used to collect three different log sources:
 * Pod Logs
 * Kubernetes Events